Asprey

-From 1996 to 1998, Asprey held a partnership with Ferrari's Formula 1 team.
+With its flagship retail store located in Mayfair, London, Asprey is a luxury retailer for royal and celebrity clients.
+It has held a Royal Warrant from the Prince of Wales and collaborated with Formula 1 on product lines.

 History

 Foundation

 Asprey was established in England in Mitcham, Surrey, in 1781.
-Founded as a silk printing business by William Asprey, it soon became a luxury emporium.
+Founded as a silk printing business by William Asprey, a descendant of a Huguenot family who fled France during Louis XIV's reign, it soon became a luxury emporium.
 In 1841, William Asprey's elder son Charles went into partnership with a stationer located on London's Bond Street.
-In 1847, the family broke with this partner and moved into 167 New Bond Street Celebrating 240 years, Asprey moves to Mayfair's Bruton Street, the original location of its first workshops and the birthplace of Her Majesty Queen Elizabeth.
+In 1847, the family broke with this partner and moved into 167 New Bond Street.

-From its central London location, Asprey advertised 'articles of exclusive design and high quality, whether for personal adornment or personal accompaniment and to endow with richness and beauty the table and homes of people of refinement and discernment.'
+From its central London location, Asprey advertised "articles of exclusive design and high quality, whether for personal adornment or personal accompaniment and to endow with richness and beauty the table and homes of people of refinement and discernment".
 An early speciality was dressing cases.
 Asprey crafted traditional cases and designs, mostly in leather, suitable for the new style of travel ushered in by railways.
 The main competitors at the time were H.J.
 Cave & Sons.
-Asprey was recognized for its expertise when it won honorable mention for its dressing cases at the International Exhibition of 1862, but it ultimately lost out to its rivals, H.J.
-Cave & Sons, in both 1862 & 1867.
+Asprey was recognised for its expertise when it won honourable mention for its dressing cases at the International Exhibition of 1862, but it ultimately lost out to its rivals, H.J.
+Cave & Sons, in both 1862 and 1867.

 The company consolidated its position through acquisitions.
 In 1859, Asprey absorbed Edwards, a maker of dressing cases and holder of a Royal Warrant.
 Soon after the merger, Asprey would lose this warrant.
 The company also purchased the Alfred Club at 22 Albemarle Street, which backed on to the New Bond Street store and meant that Asprey now had entrances on two of London's most fashionable streets.
+Asprey acquired the case makers Leuchars & Son with their shop at 38–39 Piccadilly, which closed in 1902.